Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsubsection{What Do Data Strikes Look Like in Practice?}

-Data strikes have pragmatic grounding in the non-use literature mentioned above.
-An individual that chooses to use a platform less frequently or avoid a feature of that platform reduces the amount of data they provide.
-In this way, a person's choices about use and non-use affect much how data that person generates.
-There exists a number of HCI studies in the use and non-use domain that provide empirical examples of what could be conceptualized as data strikes such as Facebook non/use and Twitter non/use (e.g. \cite{baumer2013limiting,baumer2015missing,baumer2018socioeconomic,baumer2019all,schoenebeck_giving_2014}.
-In other work, non-use and abstention from social media is sometimes conceptualized as both performative and political~\cite{portwood2013media}.
+To understand what data strikes will look like, we can gain insight from the non-use literature described above.
+An individual that chooses to use a platform less frequently or avoid a feature of that platform reduces the amount of data they help to generate.
+In this way, a person's choices about use and non-use affect how much data that person generates.
+Research in the use and non-use domain has provided empirical examples of what could be conceptualized as data strikes against Facebook and Twitter~\cite{baumer2013limiting,baumer2015missing,baumer2018socioeconomic,baumer2019all,schoenebeck_giving_2014,portwood2013media}.

-Privacy and surveillance research also lends itself to uncovering specific privacy-focused behaviors that can be seen as data strikes.
-For example, one easy way to attack tracking technologies is to use anti-tracking browser extensions to limit or remove the amount of data online trackers collect \cite{li_how_2019, mathur2018characterizing,budak_understanding_2016}.
-Studies about algorithm transparency also provided early evidence suggesting that people engage with data strike-like behaviors as a result of dissatisfaction with the opaqueness of algorithmic systems such as stopping producing reviews for review platforms \cite{eslami2017careful, eslami2019user}.
-Additionally, research on online communities presented case studies of both Reddit moderators and community members striking by disabling and leaving their communities, respectively \cite{matias2016going, newell2016user}.
+Privacy and surveillance research also lends itself to uncovering privacy-focused behaviors that can be seen as data strikes.
+One prominent example is that many people use anti-tracking browser extensions that limit the amount of data online trackers collect \cite{li_how_2019, mathur2018characterizing,budak_understanding_2016}.
+Studies on algorithm transparency also provide evidence suggesting that people engage with data strike-like behaviors because of dissatisfaction with algorithmic system opacity, such as ceasing producing reviews for review platforms \cite{eslami2017careful, eslami2019user}.
+Additionally, research on online communities presented case studies of both Reddit moderators and community members striking by disabling and leaving their communities \cite{matias2016going, newell2016user}.

-\subsubsection{How can Data Strikes be Effective?}
+\subsubsection{How Can Data Strikes Be Effective?}

-The effectiveness of a data strike can be captured in terms of what impact it could have on a data-dependent system.
-For machine learning, a data strike can be evaluated in terms of the data that ``goes missing'', and the extent to which that data is crucial to a model's performance.
-Does the missing data noticeably degrade a system's performance, move a classifier's decision boundary (or hyperplane, etc.) in a meaningful way, or otherwise change the outputs of some system?
+A data strike can be evaluated based on the importance of the data that ``goes missing'' in terms of how that data affects relevant data-dependent systems.
+Said another way, does the missing data noticeably degrade a system's performance, move a classifier's decision boundary (or hyperplane, etc.) in a meaningful way, or otherwise change outputs?